miklevin/MikeLev.in/_posts/2025-10-20-actualizing-ai-age-engineering-context-not-manifestos.md

    employer-pokes here.
 Botify has its act together.
-3. Downloading the Client's *Log file data* — that elusive datapoint that's been taken away from most SEOs since the rise of CDNs (content distribution networks like Akamai and CloudFlare) and the demise of WebPosition Gold.
+3. Downloading the Client's *Log file data* — that elusive datapoint that's been taken away from most SEOs since the rise of CDNs (content distribution networks like Akamai and Cloudflare) and the demise of WebPosition Gold.
 This stuff is like yesterday to me and I still feel the loss of that super-important datapoint — *which Botify gives back!!!*